Get,

 Savasana or corpse pose may have a potential benefit in managing diabetes.
 Savasana practice over a period of time can help in decreasing stress, an important pathological aspect of developing diabetes.
 Stress activates the oxidation process at the lipid membrane level and helps in releasing the oxygen from the tissue creating a situation known as hypoxia.
 This tissue hypoxia is reported as one of the early events in diabetes.
 Kumar et al. 2017 conducted a study involving 20 patients with diabetes (increased glucose level) subjected to 40 days of yoga, involving Savasana as one of the postures.
 The study revealed an increase in insulin levels with a decrease in blood glucose level.5

 Tamilpulavendran and his colleague conducted research in hospitals at Puducherry to assess the effectiveness of Savasana on patients suffering from depression.
 Thirty patients were selected and assessed by answers in the questionnaire before and after performing Savasana or corpse pose for eight days.
-He concluded that there were remarkable changes in the stress levels of patients post practising Savasana.
-This might be due to increase in endorphins by stretching and breathing that decreases the physical exhaustion.6
+He concluded that there were remarkable changes in the stress levels of patients post-practicing Savasana.
+This might be due to an increase in endorphins by stretching and breathing which decreases physical exhaustion.

 Savasana or corpse pose may help in promoting quality and deep sleep.
 It is also called yogic Nidra – a form of deep yogic sleep.
 An individual suffering from difficulty in initiating or maintaining sleep or both can practice Savasana.
 It helps in calming the mind and body to provide better sleep at night which may decrease the doctor’s visits or intake of sleeping pills.
 2

-Savasana or corpse pose is the ultimate resting pose practised after performing active asanas involved in opening the chest or airways, stretching muscles and releasing the tension.
-Remaining in Savasana pose for more than 15 minutes everyday conditions the body to release stress and relaxes the body by reducing fatigue.2,3
+Savasana or corpse pose is the ultimate resting pose practiced after performing active asanas involved in opening the chest or airways, stretching muscles, and releasing tension.
+Remaining in Savasana pose for more than 15 minutes every day conditions the body to release stress and relaxes the body by reducing fatigue.2,3

 • It may help in decreasing the headache.
 A relaxing position supported by the ground below the body helps in focusing on deep breathing which increases the oxygen flow towards the brain, thus reducing the headache.3

-• It may help in lowering the high blood pressure due to headache, stress and insomnia.
+• It may help in lowering high blood pressure due to headaches, stress, and insomnia.
 Savasana may have potential benefits in managing the above factors involved in increasing blood pressure.3

 • It may help in opening the airways by relaxing the diaphragm and allowing the breath to flow freely.2